How can I get a library card?

 Where can I use my library card?

 You may use your Arpin Library card at any South Central Library System (SCLS) library.
 Materials borrowed at any of these libraries can be returned at the Arpin Library.
 Likewise, materials borrowed at Arpin may be returned at any of the other SCLS libraries.
+View a list of South Central libraries and LINKcat libraries here.

 How old must a child be to have their own card?